bergwerf/permutation_factors/README.md

 Puzzles
 -------
-The `E` prefixed files contain definitions of permutation puzzles, and examples of using the algorithms that are implemented in this project.
-I hope that analysis of Rubik's cube will be feasible within Coq.
+This is a list of permutation puzzles that can be used as examples.
 Note that the first three puzzles only work well on computer screens, while the latter three exist as physical objects.

 1. **Cruzzle** I gave this name to a simple kind of turning puzzle.
 An image is cut into a grid where the rows and columns can revolve around.
 I found that